10 Best Software Development Tools Shortlist

 Software Integrations

 Software development is vast and requires the use of many tools & frameworks.
 One of the challenges developers face is using many tools at the same time.
-Shuttling between tools is mentally tasking and time-consuming.
+Shuttling between tools such as app development software is mentally tasking and time-consuming.
 The solution to this problem is integration.

 Integrating other tools with your major software development program enables you to have access to your toolset from one platform.
 It gets rid of the need to move from one tool to another when building software.
-Consequently, I looked out for tools that can be integrated with a wide range of software development programs and productivity tools.
+Consequently, I looked out for tools that can be integrated with a wide range of software tools and development programs like Golang IDE or other environments.

 Pricing